Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/machine-learning.md

 ### Why for PCA?

- rincipal Component Analysis (PCA) is an algorithm where standardization is crucial, since it is “analyzing” the variances of the different features.
+Principal Component Analysis (PCA) is an algorithm where standardization is crucial, since it is “analyzing” the variances of the different features.

 ### Why standardizing input data is necessary for euclidean distance based algorithms?